-☆ This course has a corequisite. ◆ This course can be taken before being accepted into the program.
+☆ This course has a corequisite.

 Wor-Wic's occupational therapy assistant (OTA) program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Ln., Ste.
 200, Bethesda, MD 20814-3449, 301-652-AOTA, (www.acoteonline.org).
 Graduates can take the national occupational therapy assistant certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of the examination, graduates are certified as occupational therapy assistants (COTAs) and are eligible to apply for state licensure.
 Students interested in this program should be aware that being convicted of a felony could affect a graduate's ability to take the certification exam or obtain state licensure.